Christmas HOLIDAYS safety:

-Look at our KEEPING SAFE tab for summer holidays advice and support: https://www.brixington.devon.sch.uk/news/detail/summer-holidays/
+Look at https://www.brixington.devon.sch.uk/news/detail/summer-holidays/ for holidays advice and support.

 The Designated Safeguarding Leads for the school are: